Age-related features of the pelvic bones. Age-related features of the pelvis

 Age (in years)

-Number of investigated
+Number of studied

-The presence of ossification nuclei
+Presence of ossification nuclei

 iliac crest